 3.5.3.1 DRAM Timing Selectable

 This item allows you to select the DRAM timing value by SPD data or Manual by yourself.
-The choices: Manual, By SPD.
+The available options are: Manual, By SPD.
+"By SPD" will make the BIOS auto reading the